Translate This Page

 Introduction:

-improve the learners' standards.
-It refers to improving.
+testing to improve the learners' standards.
+It refers

-the term or the whole year to measure the general standard
+course, the term or the whole year to measure the

 Assessment:

-on evidence to improve the process of learning or
+based on evidence to improve the process of learning

 Assessment is the process of objectively